 It is important to remember that the Certifier is engaged and paid by the Builder, so, therefore, is not independent.

 QBCC states “While the builder has a statutory obligation to notify the certifier at certain construction stages, Homeowners are ultimately responsible for ensuring that approvals are granted and the required inspections are carried out”.

 The QBCC states that “If the homeowner is not confident that they have sufficient time or knowledge to inspect the quality of the work, they may wish to engage a consultant to monitor the job on their behalf”.

 That’s where ALLINSPECT Inspectors come into work for you as independent judges.

 Is a certifier responsible for supervision?

 No – The contractor and owner are responsible for ensuring the building work meets acceptable standards.
 A certifier must act in public interest in regard to health and safety but can’t supervise or report on the quality of work on an owner’s behalf.

 What is practical completion?

-The Domestic Building Contracts Act 2000 (the DBC Act) defines this as the stage when the work has been completed in accordance with the contract and all relevant statutory requirements either without any omissions or defects, or with only minor omissions and / or minor defects and the home is reasonably suitable for habitation.
-Your contractor will usually advise you (roughly two to three weeks) in advance when the estimated hand over date will be.
-It is important that you read the definition of the practical completion stage in the definition section of your contract (usually located towards the back of the general conditions part of the contract).
+The Domestic Building Contracts Act 2000 (the DBC Act) defines this as the stage when the work has been completed in accordance with the contract and all relevant statutory requirements either without any omissions or defects or with only minor omissions and/or minor defects and the homes are reasonably suitable for habitation.
+Your contractor will usually advise you (roughly two to three weeks) in advance when the estimated handover date will be.
+It is important that you read the definition of the practical completion stage in the definition section of your contract (usually located towards the back of the part of the general conditions of the contract).
 It is recommended that you or your representative arrange an on-site inspection perhaps a week before the date nominated for handover.
-This gives you a final opportunity to raise any issues prior to handover.
+This gives you a final opportunity to raise any issues prior to the handover.